Dmgvol/GRUnlocker/README.md

 - Toggle Intros (Splash + trailer when launching the game)

+**Note: When unlocking any hardcore levels it unlocks all classic levels with it.**

 ## Usage
 ### Options 1 ![](https://img.shields.io/badge/%20-%20New-brightgreen)
 The latest version introduces the 'save-file auto detect', GRUnlocker will attempt to find the default save file location.